-Did you know you can also use a little feature that allows you to manually eject water droplets from the watch after it has been thoroughly soaked.
+Did you know that your Apple Watch includes a neat little feature that allows you to manually eject water droplets from the watch after it has been thoroughly soaked.
 If you didn’t then you can follow this guide to learn how.

 Manually ejecting water from the second generation Apple Watch.